-- Estimates 150 youth will remain at the time of DJJ's closure on June 30, 2023 and includes a net reduction of \$91.8 million (\$89.4 million General Fund and \$2.4 million other funds) and 590.2 positions in 2023-24, and a net reduction of \$98.9 million (\$96.1 million General Fund and \$2.8 million other funds) and 631.4 positions in 2024-25, and \$95.8 million (\$93 million General Fund and \$2.8 million other funds) in 2025-26 and ongoing associated with the closure of the Division of Juvenile Justice, and net-zero technical adjustments associated with temporary staffing for the Division of Juvenile Justice post-closure. - Adopts trailer bill to require reporting on youth served in the county juvenile justice systems, including demographic data, in order to improve transparency and accountability across the state. - Adopts trailer bill to provide a technical clarification regarding Welfare Institutions Code 875 progress reviews, technical clarification to the Juvenile Justice Block Grant and the Juvenile Correctional Probation Statistical System search parameters, sight sound clarification, and inspections of camps, ranches, and secure youth track facilities. - Adopts trailer bill to prohibit the use of former or current correctional or detention facilities for the care and placement of foster youth.
+- Estimates 150 youth will remain at the time of DJJ's closure on June 30, 2023 and includes a net reduction of \$91.8 million (\$89.4 million General Fund and \$2.4 million other funds) and 590.2 positions in 2023-24, and a net reduction of \$98.9 million (\$96.1 million General Fund and \$2.8 million other funds) and 631.4 positions in 2024-25, and \$95.8 million (\$93 million General Fund and \$2.8 million other funds) in 2025-26 and ongoing associated with the closure of the Division of Juvenile Justice, and net-zero technical adjustments associated with temporary staffing for the Division of Juvenile Justice post-closure. - Adopts budget bill to provided limited, temporary reporting on youth served in the county juvenile justice systems related to the realignment of the Division of Juvenile Justice. - Adopts trailer bill to provide a technical clarification regarding Welfare Institutions Code 875 progress reviews, sight sound clarification, and inspections of camps, ranches, and secure youth track facilities.